As used in this rule:

 (2) An employer must annually complete a safety program prescribed by the division of safety and hygiene no later than safety requirement completion date during each policy year in which the cap applies.
 If the employer fails to comply with these requirements, the bureau will remove the cap for the policy year in which the requirements were not met and use employer's uncapped EM for that policy year.

-(3) If an employer fails to report actual payroll for a policy year or fails to pay any premium due upon reconciliation of estimated premium and actual premium by the date set forth in rule 4123-17-14 of the Administrative Code, the bureau will remove the cap for the subsequent policy year and use employer's uncapped EM for that policy year.
+(3) An employer must report actual payroll for the preceding policy year and pay any premium due upon reconciliation of estimated premium and actual premium for that policy year no later than the date set forth in rule 4123-17-14 of the Administrative Code.

-Such penalty shall not be applied if the bureau receives the payroll report and the employer pays premium associated with such report before the expiration of any grace period established by the administrator pursuant to paragraph (B) of rule 4123-17-16 of the Administrative Code.
+An employer will be deemed to have met this requirement if the bureau receives the payroll report and the employer pays premium associated with such report before the expiration of any grace period established by the administrator pursuant to paragraph (B) of rule 4123-17-16 of the Administrative Code.

 The bureau will automatically apply the cap to an employer that meets the eligibility requirements of paragraphs (C)(1)(a) and (C)(1)(b) of this rule.
 An employer may voluntarily withdraw from the EM cap program by providing written notice to the bureau.